 After the occurrence of moderate or strong earthquakes, many small aftershocks will be "submerged" in the early stage, resulting in a reduction in the completeness of the earthquake catalogs, making it difficult to assess many of the small earthquakes below the magnitude of completeness.
 Based on the R-J model, Omi et al. (2013) proposed the "Omi-R-J" model by considering the aftershocks below the magnitude of completeness during the early stage of the earthquake sequence in the model parameter fitting and in the aftershock occurrence rate prediction.
 Omi et al. (2013) used the expression of the detection rate function q(M) given by Ogata and Katsura (1993) (OK1993 model) to describe the detection rate of the incomplete part of the earthquake catalog.
-The actual recorded earthquake probability density function can be expressed as:

-where β is equal to bln10, μ represents the corresponding magnitude when the 145 detection rate is 50%, σ is the corresponding magnitude dispersion and $\mu + 2\sigma$ or $\mu + 3\sigma$ is usually used to approximate the minimum magnitude of completeness $M{\rm c}$.
-In the parameter estimation of formula (2), the "state-space" model developed by Omi et al. (2013) was used to estimate the time varying factor $\mu(t)$.
-Specifically, $\mu(t)$ is set as the discrete distribution function corresponding to the aftershock time sequence $t_i \leq t \leq t{i+1}$ 150 $(i=1, 2, \dots, n)$.
-The hyperparameter V is set to control the smoothness of the distribution, assuming a priori distribution with a smooth constraint on $\mu(t)$.
-After the parameters β , σ , and V are optimized and the maximum a posteriori estimation is performed by the maximum expectation (EM) iterative algorithm, the parameter $\mu = (\mu_1, \mu_2, \dots, \mu_n)^T$ is obtained by Bayesian estimation.
-In the early period after a 155 mainshock, the waveforms of small earthquakes are submerged by the waveforms of large earthquakes, making it difficult to identify small earthquakes and resulting in the lack of a catalog of small earthquakes.
-The EM algorithm is based on the super parameter estimation of the Newton iterative algorithm.
-It can optimize the parameters in the case of missing small earthquakes in the early period, reducing the 160 error of the Newton iterative algorithm and obtaining more objective parameters.
-The earthquake detection rate function considering incomplete earthquake records can be expressed as $v(t,M) = \lambda(t,M)q(M|\mu(t),\sigma)$.
-The logarithmic likelihood function related to parameters p, c, and k is:
+The actual recorded earthquake probability density function can be expressed as where β is equal to $b\ln 10$, μ represents the corresponding magnitude when the detection rate is 50%, σ is the corresponding magnitude dispersion, and $\mu + 2\sigma$ or $\mu + 3\sigma$ is usually used to approximate the minimum magnitude of completeness M_c .
+In the parameter estimation of Eq.
+(2), the "state-space" model developed by Omi et al. (2013) was used to estimate the time-varying factor $\mu(t)$.
+Specifically, $\mu(t)$ is set as the discrete distribution function corresponding to the aftershock time sequence $t_i \leq t \leq t{i+1} (i = 1, 2, ..., n)$.
+The hyperparameter V is set to control the smoothness of the distribution, assuming a priori the distribution with a smooth constraint on $\mu(t)$.
+After the parameters β, σ , and V are optimized and the maximum a posteriori estimation is performed by the maximum expectation (EM) iterative algorithm, the parameter $\mu = (\mu_1, \mu_2, ..., \mu_n)^T$ is obtained by Bayesian estimation.
+In the early period after a mainshock, the waveforms of small earthquakes are submerged by the waveforms of large earthquakes, making it difficult to identify small earthquakes and resulting in a lack of a catalog of small earthquakes.
+The EM algorithm is based on the estimation of hyperparameters in the Newton iterative algorithm.
+It can optimize the parameters in the case of missing small earthquakes in the early period, reducing the error in the Newton iterative algorithm and obtaining more objective parameters.
+The earthquake detection rate function considering incomplete earthquake records can be expressed as $v(t, M) = \lambda(t, M)q(M | \mu(t), \sigma)$.
+The logarithmic likelihood function related to parameters p, c, and k is where t_i and M_i are the time and magnitude of the ith aftershock that occurred within the "learning period" [0, T] during model fitting.
+Then, the parameters p, c, and k and the standard deviation are determined by combining the Omori- Utsu formula and the maximum likelihood method.

-$$\ln L(k,c,p) = \sum{M_i \ge M_c} \ln v(t,M) - \int{M_c}^{\infty} dM \int_0^T dt v(t,M)$$ (3)
+$$\ln L(k, c, p) = \sum{M_i \ge M_c} \ln v(t, M) - \int{M_c}^{\infty} \mathrm{d}M \int_0^T \mathrm{d}t v(t, M),$$ (3)